tomas-osswald/switch_2020_g3/docs/US105 AddRelation.md

 }

-FFMapp -> Family : has list of
+FFMapp -down-> Family : has list of
-Family -> Person : has list of
+Family -down-> Person : has list of
-Person -> Relation : has
+Person -down-> Relation : has
 ```

 ## 3.3.
 Applied Patterns